 On September 17, 2018, we entered into a Series A2 Preferred Stock Purchase Agreement, or the Series A2 Agreement, with ElevateBio.
 ElevateBio was formed in November 2017 and is headquartered in Cambridge, Massachusetts, with a focus on the development of a portfolio of novel cell therapy programs acquired through business development activities with biotechnology companies.
 ElevateBio is structured as a holding company, comprised of asset-specific subsidiaries focused on the development of the pipeline assets, as well as a manufacturing subsidiary with the expertise to provide drug development and manufacturing services.
 As a result of ElevateBio's purchase of our Series A2 Preferred Stock, which converted to common stock upon completion of our IPO, ElevateBio acquired an ownership interest to our unaudited condensed consolidated financial statements appearing elsewhere in this Form 10-Q. The Chief Executive Officer, Chief Financial Officer, and other executives of ElevateBio currently serve in similar management roles with us.
-In May 2021, Diana M. Brainard M.D., succeeded David Hallal, ElevateBio's Chief Executive Officer, as the Company's Chief Executive Officer and principal executive officer.
-Mr. Hallal became the Executive Chairman of the Company and continues to be a member of the Company's board of directors.
+On March 17, 2021, our Board of Directors appointed Diana M. Brainard, M.D., as the Company's Chief Executive Officer and principal executive officer, effective May 17, 2021.